26 reasons why you should belong to to Conwy Beekeepers Ltd, a non profit Company Limited by Guarantee.

 - Product liability insurance up to £5m.

-- Training meetings with the bees at the Conwy BKA apiary at Tal y Cafn, every three weeks, April to September, Saturday or Sunday afternoons.
+- Training meetings with the bees at the Conwy Beekeepers Apiary at Tal y Cafn, April to August on Saturday afternoons.

 - Varroa treatments at low prices.